-In this paper we do not introduce "a new neural method" for rule extraction, but rather present a complete methodology for extraction, optimization, and application of sets of logical rules.
+In this paper we do not introduce "a new neural method" for rule extraction, but rather present a complete methodology for extraction, optimization and application of sets of logical rules.
 An overview of neural rule extraction methods is made in the next section, followed by some comments on types of logical rules used in inductive methods.
-The first step in the rule-based data analysis requires selection of initial linguistic variables, as described in Section IV.
-Several new neural rule extraction methods are presented in Section V and a pedagogical example of the actual process of rule extraction, based on the well-known Iris flower data [7], is given in Section VI.
+The first step in the rule-based data analysis requires selection of initial linguistic variables, as described in section four.
+Several new neural rule extraction methods are presented in the fifth section and a pedagogical example of the actual process of rule extraction, based on the wellknown Iris flower data [7], is given in section six.
 Once initial rules are extracted simplification and optimization of linguistic variables for real-valued attributes is done.
-In Section VII, the accuracy/rejection tradeoff for sets of rules is explored.
+In the seventh section the accuracy/rejection tradeoff for sets of rules is explored.
 A new error function is defined allowing to create hierarchical sets of rules, starting from rules that are very reliable but reject many cases (assigning them to the "unknown" class), to rules that classify all data but are less reliable.

-Crisp logical rules assign a given input vector to a single class with probability equal one, even in cases when similar probability for two or more classes should be reported.
-In Section VIII, a method for calculation of probabilities for rule-based classifiers is presented.
+Crisp logical rules assign a given input vector to a single class with probability equal 1, even in cases when similar probability for two or more classes should be reported.
+In section eight a method for calculation of probabilities for rule-based classifiers is presented.
 Assuming Gaussian uncertainties of the measured features analytical formulas for classification probabilities are derived.
 Such approach is equivalent to the use of fuzzy rules with "soft trapezoid" membership functions applied to crisp input vectors.
 This enables optimization of linguistic variables for very large sets of rules using efficient gradient procedures and preserves the ease of interpretation of crisp logical rules.
-Illustration of the optimization and probability calculation steps is done in Section IX, while in Section X many applications on well-known data and some real-world examples are presented and, whenever possible, compared with other approaches.
+Illustration of the optimization and probability calculation steps is done in section nine while in section ten many applications on well-known data and some real-world examples are presented and, whenever possible, compared with other approaches.
 Explicit form of rules are given, in most cases the simplest and most accurate reported in the literature so far for these datasets.
-Section XI contains summary and conclusions.
+Section eleven contains summary and conclusions.

 II.
-AN OVERVIEW OF NEURAL RULE EXTRACTION METHODS
+AN OVERVIEW OF NEURAL RULE EXTRACTION METHODS.

-A taxonomy of the neural rule extraction algorithms may characterize different methods using five dimensions [13]: 1) the "expressive power" of the extracted rules (types of rules extracted); 2) the "quality" of the extracted rules (accuracy, fidelity comparing to the underlying network, comprehensibility and consistency of the extracted rules); 3) the "translucency" of the method, based on local-global use of the neural network (analysis of individual nodes versus analysis of the total network function); 4) the algorithmic complexity of the method; 5) specialized network training schemes.
-One should add one more dimension to this scheme; and 6) the treatment of linguistic variables: some methods work only with binary variables, other with discretized inputs, and yet other with continuous variables that are converted to linguistic variables automatically.
+A taxonomy of the neural rule extraction algorithms may characterize different methods using five dimensions [13]: (a) the 'expressive power' of the extracted rules (types of rules extracted); (b) the 'quality' of the extracted rules (accuracy, fidelity comparing to the underlying network, comprehensibility and consistency of the extracted rules); (c) the 'translucency' of the method, based on local-global use of the neural network (analysis of individual nodes versus analysis of the total network function); (d) the algorithmic complexity of the method; (e) specialized network training schemes.
+One should add one more dimension to this scheme, (f) the treatment of linguistic variables: some methods work only with binary variables, other with discretized inputs, and yet other with continuous variables that are converted to linguistic variables automatically.